timhawker/pwforecast/README.md

  * Configure the maximum backup reserve allowed by setting the 'max_reserve' attribute.
  * Configure the amount of energy you require during the peak-rate.

-PwForecast will try to ensure power flow behaves as expected.
-Please see [Retry Logic](#retry-logic) for more info.

 ```python
 pw_forecast.min_reserve_off_peak_rate = 25  # Default 30
 pw_forecast.max_reserve = 95  # Default 100